 Written answers: Giving them remotely

 The normal way of giving written answers might be in an office at the employer’s premises.
-However with Coronavirus pandemic, it is sensible to consider doing it remotely.
+However it could potentially be done remotely, whether due to Covid-19 or for other reasons.

 One option is emailing the questions to the person at a pre-agreed time, and he emails the responses back within the relevant time limit.